aitzazanwar/password_genrator/README.md

 ## Function

-javaScript code allows to get the user choice by prompts and generate the password accordingly.
+javaScript code allows to get the user choice by prompts.
+The function generates the password accordingly.

 ## Usage